Reparations for All: Ethnic Studies in America

 The outcomes since 1964/1965 are nothing less than extraordinary.
 America’s racial, ethnic, and religious minorities are a global success story.
 African Americans are the most prosperous and educated black population in the world.
 They also have the highest household income of all but one of the fifty black majority-nations.
 Black immigrants arriving in the late 20th and early 21st century have experienced exceptional success.
 Nigerian Americans are second to Indian Americans from India when it comes to household income.
 In 2018, Nigerian Americans had a median household income of $68,658.
 In 2020 the per capita income in Nigeria was $2,432.
 In 2018, Haitian Americans had a median household income of $53,800.
 In 2020 the per capita income in Haiti was $2,000.

-Politically, among minorities and in some cases among all racial and ethnic groups, blacks are the most successful.
+Political success for blacks is unprecedented for any minority group anywhere in the world.
 In 1967, Thurgood Marshall was confirmed as a justice to the Supreme Court.
-America has elected fifty-seven current black Congress people, an Afro-Caribe woman is the first elected female to occupy the oval office, and black mayors have been elected to lead 1/3rd of the nation’s 100 largest cities.
-Since the early 1990s, black cabinet members have more often than not exceeded proportionate representation.
+America currently has fifty-seven elected black Congress people.
+An Afro-Caribe woman is the first elected female to occupy the oval office, and black mayors have been elected to lead 1/3rd of the nation’s 100 largest cities.
+Since the early 1990s, black cabinet members have often exceeded representation that is proportional to their population.

 The GDP of US Latinos is higher than any country in Latin America.
 This includes Brazil, which has three times as many people.
 Latino household income is also higher than exists in any Latin American (Latam) nation.
 The Latino population has grown nearly 1000% since 1964.
 Politically, Latinos have already secured a strong voice.
 There are forty-seven diverse Latino legislators today and one Supreme Court justice.
 These legislators are Cuban, Mexican, Puerto Rican and Ecuadorian.